 3.05 Retention and Destruction of Personal Information

 Town n’ Country Title, LLC has defined and communicated to employees the types of data/information that falls into the NPI category.
-Any NPI data is disposed of accordingly.
-Paper records by shredding.
+Any NPI data is disposed of properly depending on media type.
 Shredding bins are located in each office.
-When disposing of computers and portable storage devices, TNCT uses a trusted third-party company that is nationally certified in IT disposal (Harter’s/Dynamic Lifecycle Innovations).
+When disposing of computers and portable storage devices, TNCT uses a trusted third-party company that is nationally certified in IT disposal.

 3.06 Overseeing Service Providers